ktor-doc-jp/ktor-doc-jp/quickstart/guides/api.md

 ## Serving JSON content

-A REST API usually responds with JSON.
+A HTTP API usually responds with JSON.
 You can use the *Content Negotiation* feature with *Jackson* for this:

 ```kotlin
 fun Application.module() {